Do I have to audition?

 What age is a good starting point for ballet?

 The Preparatory Dance Program offers creative movement classes to children ages 4 and up.
 Ballet I (for students 7 – 9 years of age) is offered once and/or twice a week to the young dancer who is mature enough to understand the structure and demands of a ballet class.

 At this level, the student is introduced to the basic ballet positions and begins working at the barre (a rail attached to a wall at about hip height, used by ballet dancers when exercising).
 Students often repeat this level.

 When do you start pointe work?

 Pointe work is the end result of slow and gradual training of the whole body and pointe readiness is contingent upon many factors.
 Students entering Intermediate Ballet I may be considered candidates for pointe work.

 However, the faculty assesses each student independently to determine if the student is a candidate for pointe study.
 Physiologic development, anatomic facility, strength of technique, hyper mobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury are all taken into consideration.
 Students often begin the study of Pointe work at around 12 years of age.
 The study of pointe is not a requirement for advancement through the levels or participation in the performing company.

 How many performance opportunities are offered?

 Students in the Intermediate and Advanced levels are encouraged to join the Cornish Preparatory Dance Company I (CPDC).
 Company members are required to take the ballet and modern dance.
 Pointe is not a requirement for participation in the company.

 The company performs twice a year presenting The Nutcracker in December and then in the spring a mixed repertoire concert.
 Rehearsals take place on Saturdays and students must be committed to the rehearsal schedule.
-Students in Ballet IV and Intermediate I are eligible to participate in the Apprentice Junior Company.
+Students in Ballet III and IV are eligible to participate in the Cornish Preparatory Dance Company II.
 All Preparatory Dance Program students may participate in our Year End Demonstrations in the Poncho Concert Hall.